simon-cybersec/Cryptography-Tools/Steganography/README.md

 In the steganography.py the user input gets parsed and processed.
 All data is prepared for encoding/decoding.
 It then passes this data to the encode() and decode() methods written in PNGgraphy.py

 ### PNGgraphy.py
 The real binary encoding and decoding happens here.
-It's called "PNGgraphy" because the handled image type is png.
-For example,to encode data into a .jpg file a different encoding is necessary because of jpg-compression.
+It's called "PNGgraphy" because it encodes only to png images.
+To encode data into a .jpg file a different encoding is necessary because of jpg-compression.

 ### utils.py
 Some useful helpers